Terrace Construction Photos (PDF 14 MB)

 Virtual Tour (requires media player)

-The 4400-square-foot cement area adjacent to the NIH Library in Building 10 has been transformed into a verdant, eco-friendly garden terrace.
-The terrace project won the HHS Green Champion Award (FY 2009) for Sustainable Building Design.
-The terrace project and the other green initiatives won the Medical Library Association Green Project of the Year Award (2011).
+The 4400-square-foot cement area adjacent to the NIH Library in Building 10 was transformed into a verdant, eco-friendly garden terrace.
+The terrace project won the HHS Green Champion Award for Sustainable Building Design (2009) and the Medical Library Association Green Project of the Year Award (2011).

-The NIH Library Green Terrace is an extension of the newly redesigned NIH Library facility and serves as an outdoor green garden oasis for NIH staff and visitors.
-The Green Terrace environment provides a natural, relaxing setting for individuals and groups to retreat, read, reflect, and rejuvenate.
+The Green Terrace is an extension of the NIH Library facility and serves as an outdoor garden oasis for NIH staff and visitors.
+It provides a natural, relaxing setting for individuals and groups to retreat, read, reflect, and rejuvenate.

-The solar panels were mounted on the roof just south of the terrace and supply energy into the grid.
+Solar panels were mounted on the roof just south of the terrace.
+They supply energy into the electrical grid to offset energy usage from the pump to the fountain and lights at night.

-Rain will be stored on site in a 1200 gallon cistern and recycled to irrigate the gardens and reduce the flow to and from the municipal water supply and storm systems.
-This feature, in combination with the vegetated roof areas, offers important reductions in storm water runoff from the NIH campus, ultimately supporting water quality improvement and conservation goals for the broader Chesapeake Bay watershed.
+Rain from a nearby roof gets stored on site in a 1200-gallon cistern.
+The recycled water irrigates the gardens and supplies the fountain.
+The cistern reduces the amount of water needed from the municipal water supply.
+The rainwater runoff is decreased by capturing water from the nearby roof and by absorbing moisture in the engineered soil.
+This provides a reduction in storm water runoff from the NIH campus, ultimately supporting water quality improvement and conservation goals for the broader Chesapeake Bay watershed.

 A weather station monitors the current weather on the terrace.
 It updates the data every 10 minutes.

-The 8000-square-foot Reading Room has several new features and green initiatives.
+The 8000-square-foot Reading Room has several green features.
 It offers a comfortable place to study, work, or read with natural sunlight coming from large windows.
-A new Self-Service Checkout station allows you to take library materials from the library onto the Green Terrace.

 The shades have GreenGuard certification.
 They are made of a fabric with low emission material.
 The fabric allows natural light to come through but reduces the heat transfer from the sun.